 Clean and mean

 The new Volvo FM meets the toughest environmental demands yet: nitrogen oxide emissions are reduced by 80 percent and particulate matter is halved.
 This has been made possible by improved Selective Catalytic Reduction technology and a more efficient Ad Blue dosing system.
-All new trucks will have to meet the new emission demands as of December 31, 2013.
+Since December 31, 2013, all new trucks have to meet the new emission demands.

 Saving fuel from the start – with I-See